wats3082/API-Local-Weather/README.md

-Type in a city to find local weather conditions
+Update 3/24: Type in a city to find local weather conditions

 Using API OpenWeather